petehwu/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 6-cap\_string.c | capitalizes all words
 7-leet.c | encodes a string to 1337
 8-rot13.c | encodes a string using rot13
+100-print\_number.c | prints an integer number to stdout 101-magic.c | add one line of code to change a value in an array to 98 102-infinite\_add.c | add 2 numbers together 103-print\_buffer.c | prints n bytes from the buffer using special formatting

 ### Author
 Peter Wu